jbnicolai/style-doc/README.md

 would not.

 More documentation to come later.
-Take a look at the test folder which has example doc blocks.
+Take a look at the test folder which has example doc blocks that are parsed.

 # License